Pittsburgh Breast Pumps

 Compared to electric breast pumps, manual breast pumps tend to be a bit smaller, quieter, lighter, and more discreet.
 If you are only going to be pumping breast milk every so often, you may want to opt for a manual model.
 If you are a working mom who needs to pump every day, multiple times a day — one of our electric breast pumps will probably be the best option for you.

 Electric breast pumps do most of the work for you, allowing you to sit back and relax while you’re pumping milk.
 These breast pumps are usually heavier and louder.
 But they’re also usually faster and more efficient, especially if you get a double electric breast pump from Spectra, Medela, or Ameda.
 You also have to consider how you will charge your electric breast pump.
 Some models come with a rechargeable battery or just plain batteries.
 Meanwhile, others have to be plugged into an outlet or car adapter.

 We understand the want to save money, especially when you have a baby on the way.
-But it’s not recommended to accept a used breast pump in Pittsburgh, even if it’s coming from a very reliable friend or family member.
+But it’s not recommended to accept a used breast pump, even if it’s coming from a very reliable friend or family member.
 You never know exactly how well that person cleaned the pump and stored it.
 So, there could be mold or bacteria in the pump that is potentially harmful for your child.

 If you want to easily get a breast pump in Pittsburgh, get in touch with The Breastfeeding Shop!
 Whatever stage you’re in, whether you’re still selecting a breast pump or you’re ready to place your order — we’re here to help make this process effortless for new and expecting moms.
 We want you to have everything you need to care for your baby.